Sociology and Anthropology

 (INDIVID/SYSTEMS/SOCIETIES, U.S. PLURALISM)

-SOAN 280 FAMILIES IN COMPARATIVE PERSPECTIVE (ALSO LISTED AS GENS 280) (4 credits)
+SOAN 280 UNDERSTANDING FAMILIES (4 credits)

 Examines the family as a social institution, both domestically and globally.
 Addresses historical and cultural perspectives, with emphasis on family diversity, variations in family form and life style, and the interdependence between family and other institutions.
 Analysis of major family issues, as well as forces for change in the family.
+(Listed as GENS 280 and SOAN 280)

 (INDIVID/SYSTEMS/SOCIETIES, U.S. PLURALISM)